For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's pretty much guaranteed that the interviewer will use the job description to direct the conversation, so preparing in this way will give you go-to responses when you hear the key buzzwords.

-Prepare these in advance so when it comes to interview questions about a certain competency, an example will pop straight to mind.
+Prepare these in advance so that when it comes to interview questions about a certain competency, an example will pop straight to mind.
 This can also help prevent you from repeating yourself with the same examples.

 For a bit of extra help, check out the skills that employers want the most.